-After some real-life experience creating buyer personas, we asked our Chief Strategist how he approached this kind of audience research for Ceralytics (this is part 1 of a 2 part blog post)
+After some real-life experience creating buyer personas, we asked our Chief Strategist, Brandon Andersen, how he approached this kind of audience research for Ceralytics (this is part 1 of a 2 part blog post)

 Q: What was your experience or knowledge of buyer personas before you began the process?